Design Research and Innovation Lab

 - Verified transcripts and certificates for each national and/or international degree earned and, if from an EU country, the Diploma Supplement.
 (International students must also include grade conversion tables.)

-A PhD thesis is a major piece of original research that demonstrates the candidate’s ability to carry out independent research and must also be a significant contribution to the knowledge or understanding of a field of study.
+The PhD thesis is a major piece of original research that demonstrates the candidate’s ability to carry out independent research and constitutes a significant and original contribution to knowledge or understanding in a field of study.
 As well as intelligence and an aptitude for research, the degree requires considerable dedication and tenacity.

 The Faculty of Architecture and Design Student Administration is located at: